Quantum optical reset with classical memory: Events probabilities and an example of uncertainty decrease

+The observed difference between $H(x_{t})$ and $H(y_{t})$ can be explained with the probability distributions estimated for individual events and event trajectories of different length.
+The results in Fig. \ref{sequences_5050} show that for a 50:50 BS the largest contributions come from events with zero or only a few photons.
+These probabilities are 0.45, 0.27, 0.16, 0.08, and 0.03 for photon numbers from 0 to 4 respectively, while for $x >5$ the values become negligible.
+The situation changes when considering event series because increasing the trajectory length leads to a greater number of sequences with approximately the same probability.

+It is also instructive to estimate the Shannon entropy for trajectories of different length in the limiting instance, when all events at a given time step are equally probable and they are independent from the previous measurements in the same run.
+In this limiting case the Shannon entropy of the event trajectory is defined as $\log_2[ (t+1)!]\approx (t+1)\log_2 (t+1)- (t+1)\log_2e$ that grows much faster (the red dashed line in Fig.~\ref{Shannon_entropy} right) than the dependencies obtained for BS samplers we consider in this work.
+This confirms existing imbalance between probabilities of different trajectories that is due to the loop-based structure of the device we consider.
+In Appendix~\ref{app:memory} we estimate classical memory resources needed to store the generated trajectories.

-Figure~\ref{event_time_5050} illustrates the idea of reducing the uncertainty with counting the number of photon on the mode $c$.
+Figure~\ref{event_time_5050} illustrates the idea of reducing the uncertainty with counting the number of photons on the mode $c$.
 It gives all the 4-step event series obtained for the ideal 50:50 beam splitter with $u_{11} = u_{22} = \frac{1}{\sqrt{2}}$ and $u_{12} = u_{21} = \frac{i}{\sqrt{2}}$.
-Tracking a specific measurement history up to the third time step, for instance, $y(t_3) = (1,0,2)$ one considerably reduces the number of possible alternatives and can expect to detect either `0' or `1' events at the fourth step.
+Without an additional information, there is non-zero probability to detect '0', '1', '2', '3' or '4' event in the output mode $c_{t}$ at the 4th time step.
+However, tracking a specific measurement history up to the third time step, for instance, $y(t_3) = (1,0,2)$ allows one to considerably reduce the number of possible alternatives and can expect to detect either `0' or `1' events at the fourth step.